alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/tutorials/hello-world/visual-studio/hello-world-visual-studio.md

-# Quick Start with Visual Studio
+# "Hello, World" with Visual Studio

 In this tutorial you will create a cross-platform desktop application using C# and Microsoft Visual Studio.
 The application will display a message box in response to a button click.

 Microsoft Visual Studio is supported on Windows OS only.
-To develop on macOS or Linux, see [Quick Start with Command Line and VS Code](../command-line/quick-start-command-line.md).
+To develop on macOS or Linux, see ["Hello, World" with Command Line and VS Code](../command-line/hello-world-command-line.md).

 ### Prerequisites